duke-leeth/decrypt_diversity_of_cryptocoins/README.md

 * [Video](https://youtu.be/i88-irpwyLM) URL: youtu.be/i88-irpwyLM

 ## Project idea in 1-sentence
-To provide a real-time information platform for  risk management system in cryptocurrency market.
+To provide a quasi-realtime information platform for risk management system in cryptocurrency market.

 ## Purpose and Use cases